-During fiscal year 2023, the Board of Directors specifically discussed the following subjects:
+During fiscal year 2024, the Board of Directors specifically discussed the following subjects:

-Financial: Preparation of the annual financial statements and half-year consolidated financial statements, examination of draft management documents, review and approval of the 2023 and 2024 budget; review and analysis of the financing strategy, review of the cash situation for the Company, follow-up on the discussions with some creditors (EIB, Heights Capital) and decision to amend the Convertible Note of Heights Capital, completion of various financing operations (insurance of convertible bonds, launch of capital increase reserved to investors and through a public offer).
+Financial: Preparation of the annual financial statements and half-year consolidated financial statements, examination of draft management documents, review and approval of the 2025 budget; review and analysis of the financing strategy, review of the cash situation for the Company, follow-up on the discussions with some creditors (EIB, Heights Capital) and decision to amend the Convertible Note of Heights Capital, completion of various financing operations(launch of capital increase reserved to investors and through a public offer).

-Compensation: Examination of the compensation of the chairman and chief executive officer, grant of free shares to all employees, grant of share purchase warrants to independent directors, and certain consultants, grant of stock options to

-US employees, review of compensation policy, review of compensation for independent directors and officers, decision to waive the condition presence for employees holders of free shares.
+Compensation: Examination of the compensation of the chairman and of the chief executive officer and determination of the objectives for the variable part of of the chief executive officer, grant of free shares to all employees, grant of stock options to US employees, review of compensation policy, review of compensation for independent directors and officers, decision to waive the condition presence for employees' holders of free shares.